Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3XRZmwYw_EY.md

 ### Transcript

-> nice is the nope no i was i was just breathing and when i breathe i say stuff for some reason no sandwiches
+> nice is the nope no I was I was just breathing and when I breathe I say stuff for some reason no sandwiches
 >
 > [Laughter]
 >